persvr/pintura/README.md

 The session object is a persistent object and therefore the save() method that must be called if any changes are made to the session object (that need to be persisted to future requests).

+It is worth noting that one of the goals of REST applications is to minimize server management of application state, so session use should be generally be avoided or kept to a minimum when possible.

 JSON-RPC
 ========
 Pintura supports JSON-RPC to call methods on objects.
 One can call a method on a